Kushaalkumar-pothula/MagTAP/README.md

 MagTAP uses PRESTO, the standard tool for pulsar data anaysis, for folding and timing data.

+MagTAP pipeline consists of:
+1. `rfifind`
+2. `prepdata`
+3. `prepfold`
+4. `exploredat`
+5. `get_TOAs.py`

+These steps are run sequentially, and MagTAP finds the required files (mask file and topocentric time series file) by itself, removing user interaction.

 ## Installation
 Installation using `git clone` is the recommended method:
 ```zsh